VIKAS2504/samsung-riscv/README.md

 </details>

 <details>
-<summary><b>Task 3:</b> Task 3:The task is to identify the instruction type for each provided instruction and provide the corresponding 32-bit instruction codes in the correct format.simulator</summary>
+<summary><b>Task 3:</b> Task 3:The task is to identify the instruction type for each provided instruction and provide the corresponding 32-bit instruction codes in the correct format. </summary>
 <br>

 # Understanding RISC-V Instruction Set Architecture (ISA)